-Gay Cape Town – Cape Town Travel Guide Travel Guides > South Africa > Gay Cape Town – Cape Town Casey SiemaskoCape Town is—in one word—ravishing.
+Gay Cape Town Cape Town Travel Guide Travel Guides > South Africa > Gay Cape Town Cape Town Casey SiemaskoCape Town is—in one word—ravishing.
 For starters, the city is flanked in natural wonders, from the crown-jewel that is Table Mountain National Park to the arresting coastline and its powdery white sand beaches.
 Then there's the noteworthy art and design scene, a testament to the innovative spirit of Capetonians—and a reflection of the melting pot of cultures coexisting within the city.
 Cape Town's culinary scene follows suit, with top-rated restaurants fusing global influences with home-grown South African flavours.
 That's not to say Cape Town isn’t without problems.
 Yes, the crime rate is high, and the economic disparity noticeable.
 But as this pulsating city continues to reinvent itself, discerning gay travellers can expect an urban getaway that brilliantly blends design-savvy businesses with stunning panoramas.
 Gay marriage is legal in South Africa, and gay travellers are unlikely to experience discrimination while travelling throughout the Mother City.
 De Waterkant is Cape Town's buzzing gay neighbourhood, an oasis of sleek gay bars and clubs—of which we've highlighted the best below.
 Now, let’s dive into your ultimate gay Cape Town travel guide.
 Feel like getting away?
 Take a trip planned just for you, and let us do all the work.
 Discover Trip Design Hotels Things to do Things to see Food & Drink Shopping Nightlife Trip Design The best hotels in Cape TownLocated inside the reimagined grain elevator of a historic silo complex, everything about The Silo Hotel exudes personality and style.
 Renowned design firm Heatherwick Studio remodelled the facade of the building, which included the creation of the ingenious multi-faceted geometric glass windows (especially extraordinary when seen piercing the night sky with their warm glow.)
 Inside, owner and art enthusiast Liz Biden personally curated the decor and artwork to showcase some of Africa’s most exciting contemporary artists—all while respecting the time-honoured past of the historic building.
 The result is a brilliant blend of old and new, evident in details like the bright, whimsical paintings that lie alongside original grain hoppers and lavish bespoke furniture that juxtaposes the more rigid industrialist architecture.
 Another locale playing a starring role in Cape Town’s contemporary design hotel scene is Compass House.
 The style is decidedly refined with minimalist decor inspired by a melange of Mediterranean, African, and Asian influences.
 The colour palette skews towards neutrals, a smart move that allows the scintillating blue of Bantry Bay to take centre stage.
 From its prized cliffside vantage point, enjoy uninterrupted sea views from the refreshing infinity pool as well as many of the spacious suites.
 The shared balcony is an added bonus and makes for an ideal spot to end the day with a sundowner.
 The Silo Hotel | Photo: Mark Williams The colour palette at The Compass House skews towards neutrals, a smart move that allows the scintillating blue of Bantry Bay to take centre stageThank you for reading Mr Hudson.Subscribe to Travel Guides or log in to continue reading.
-Subscribe now Log inSpecial SelectionExclusive Mr Hudson offersOut now from gestaltenMr Hudson Explores Browse the Book Explore more Exploring the Hermanus wine route in South AfricaA seaside town famous for the annual appearance of Southern Right whales in the bay, Hermanus is the beloved weekend getaway for the well-heeled Cape Town crowd.
-Read story > Gay Johannesburg Johannesburg Travel GuideMasterfully planned yet spread wide, Johannesburg is both a city break and a road trip in one, where at each pit stop you’ll experience the boundless warmth of the South African people.
-To access this content, you must purchase Travel Guides subscription.
-Explore > The 12 best wine hotels in South AfricaSouth Africa is a top choice for wine tourists keen on sampling the crisp chardonnay of Stellenbosch and the dark-toned shiraz of Paarl first-hand.
+Subscribe now Log inSpecial SelectionExclusive Mr Hudson offersOut now from gestaltenMr Hudson Explores Browse the Book Explore more The best beaches of South Africa and where to stayWhether you want to mingle with South Africans at the city beaches of Cape Town and Durban or escape to the secluded bays in the Eastern Cape or along the Wild Coast, the vast coastline of South Africa has the perfect beach for you.
+Read story > The 12 best wine hotels in South AfricaSouth Africa is a top choice for wine tourists keen on sampling the crisp chardonnay of Stellenbosch and the dark-toned shiraz of Paarl first-hand.
 Today we sip our way slowly through the best white and red wine from South Africa on a hotel-hopping tour of the Cape Winelands, covering Stellenbosch, Constantia, the Western Cape and beyond.
+Read story > Exploring the Hermanus wine route in South AfricaA seaside town famous for the annual appearance of Southern Right whales in the bay, Hermanus is the beloved weekend getaway for the well-heeled Cape Town crowd.
 Read story > Subscribe to our newsletterYou can unsubscribe at any time by clicking the link in the footer of our emails.
 We use Mailchimp as our marketing platform.
 By clicking below to subscribe, you acknowledge that your information will be transferred to Mailchimp for processing.